 Kendrick Lamar’s homes share several distinctive architectural and design elements that reflect his personal style and practical needs:

-- Floor-to-Ceiling Glass Walls – Multiple properties feature expansive glass barriers that create seamless connections between indoor and outdoor spaces.
+- Floor-to-Ceiling Glass Walls – Floor-to-ceiling glazing and mid-century skylights apply biophilic design principles, pulling daylight and landscape cues into daily living spaces.
 These transparent walls maximize natural light while maintaining the open, airy feeling that defines his aesthetic preferences.

 - Mid-Century Skylights – His California homes incorporate strategic skylights that bring additional natural light into living spaces while preserving privacy.
 These architectural features create dramatic lighting effects throughout the day and complement the clean geometric lines of his home designs.